Standard multipartitions and a combinatorial affine Schur-Weyl duality

 \section{Abstract}

-By assuming the parameter $q\in\C^*$ is not a root of unity and introducing the notion of standard Kleshchev multipartitions, we establish a one-to-one correspondence between standard Kleshchev multipartitions and irreducible representations with integral weights of the affine Hecke algebra of type $A$.
-Then, on the one hand, we extend the correspondence to all Kleshchev multipartitions for a given Ariki-Koike algebra of integral type.
-On the other hand, with the affine quantum Schur--Weyl duality, we further extend this to a correspondence between standard Kleshchev multipartitions and Drinfeld multipolynomials of integral type whose associated irreducible representations determine all irreducible polynomial representations for the quantum loop algebra $\rmU_q(\afgl)$.
-As an application of this, we identify skew shape representations of the affine Hecke algebra in terms of multisegments and compute the Drinfeld polynomials of their induced skew shape representations of $\rmU_q(\afgl)$.
+We introduce the notion of standard multipartitions and establish a one-to-one correspondence between standard multipartitions and irreducible representations with integral weights for the affine Hecke algebra of type $A$ with a parameter $q\in\C^*$ which is not a root of unity.
+We then extend the correspondence to all Kleshchev multipartitions for Ariki-Koike algebras of integral type.
+By the affine Schur--Weyl duality, we further extend this to a correspondence between standard multipartitions and Drinfeld multipolynomials of integral type whose associated irreducible polynomial representations completely determine all irreducible polynomial representations for the quantum loop algebra $\rmU_q(\afgl)$.
+We will see, in particular, the notion of standard multipartitions gives rise to a combinatorial description of the affine Schur--Weyl duality in terms of a column-reading vs. row reading of residues of a multipartition.